Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 Body
 ----
+The body of the request contains the parameters voor the retrieval of the targets.
+This has been done to ensure that the length of the GET URL does not exceed the maximum length.

 The body of the request is empty as this is a GET request.
 All information must be passed on to the API via query parameters.

 ====== ====== ========